 The free or restricted registration is usually tied to the business angle of the forum owners.
 For instance, at forums that are free to register, the owner is usually a moderator who may not be providing a particular product or service.
 He or she simply brings users together for the purposes of helping each other out.

 On the other hand, the forum owners that restrict registration usually provide a service or product to users.
-Therefore, they would only want to offer support to users who bought their product.
+There are also Telegram groups (the messaging app) that have restricted & paid access groups in form of telegram subscriptions.
+Therefore, they would only want to offer support to users who bought their product or service.
 For example, the content at Templatic’s support forum is only available to users who’ve bought the company’s products.
 Most companies integrate forums on their websites to offer customer support or provide a platform through which users can help each other.

 Case Studies: Successful Subscription Membership Forums

 Forums can be monetized through different ways including advertisements, affiliate sales, product and service sales, paid memberships, among others.
 Let’s look at two examples of successful subscription membership forums.

 John Stone Fitness is a weight loss focused forum that connects people who want to lose weight and lead a healthier lifestyle.
 The forum has a lot of helpful weight loss content including recipes, training exercises, inspiration stories, fitness equipment advice, and general weight training tips for beginners and experts.

 John Stone Fitness forum has both a free and paid option.
 Paid members enjoy a range of benefits such as more private messages space, more space to host photos, ability to embed video in their posts, access to VIP forum, among others.
 Users can choose from three

 UK Business Forums connects people who are interested in doing business in the UK or those who want information on trade related matters in the country.
 At the forum, users offer tips and advice on things like importing and exporting, taxes, partnerships, legal matters, among others.